'This text is mine': Artist claims authorship of Union exhibit portion containing n-word

 Broken glass now underscores a community clash that surfaced over an exhibit at The Union for Contemporary Art.

-Earlier this week, "North Omaha residents had gathered at the site for discussion of a display at the front of the building that sparked the dispute.
+for discussion of a display at the front of the building that sparked the dispute.

 Some in the community have said the exhibit should be removed.
 Others have said the work needs to be considered in its proper context.